 - I. Explain the fundamental concepts, theories and key research in the field of social cognition and perception, attitudes and prejudice - 2.
 Identify main research methods in social psychology - 3.
 Evaluate different approaches in the field of social cognition and perception, attitudes and prejudices. - 4.
+Discriminate between different types of attitudes and understand the roots of prejudice - 5.
 Apply knowledge from the field of social cognition and perception, attitudes and prejudices in practice